YunoHost-Apps/codimd_ynh/README.md

 ## Configuration

-If you need to configure CodiMD, you can tweak `/var/www/codimd/config.json` file using this [documentation](https://github.com/codimd/server/blob/master/docs/configuration-config-file.md)
+You can configure CodiMD by editing this file `/var/www/codimd/config.json` using this the [documentation](https://github.com/codimd/server/blob/master/docs/configuration-config-file.md)

 ## Documentation